nasa/cumulus-orca/tasks/db_deploy/API.md

 **Returns**:

-- `(sqlalchemy.sql.element.TextClause)` - SQL for creating extension for the database.
+  SQL for creating extension for the database.

 <a name="install/orca_sql.schema_versions_table_sql"></a>
 #### schema\_versions\_table\_sql